-Physicians who have been trained to perform IMEs are selected based on their expertise in the injury or illness you have.
+Injured workers may have the opportunity to select their examiner from the roster of community specialists if there is choice available.
+E.g., more than one specialist with the expertise in their type of injury/illness.
 Typically, an IME is a one-time assessment and the physician will be provided with any relevant reports from your treating physicians, including your family doctor.

-When differences in medical opinions cannot be resolved through other measures, an independent medical panel may be arranged to resolve any conflicting opinions that impact the benefits you receive.
+When differences in medical opinions cannot be resolved, an independent medical panel may be arranged to resolve any conflicting opinions that impact the benefits you receive.

-The panel is required to reach a consensus, and its decision is binding on all parties.
+The panel is required to reach a medical consensus and its decision is binding on all parties.

 Medical panels may be initiated by either a request from WCB-Alberta or a request by the Appeals Commission.